ataxali/bayesian_reinforcement_learning/README.md

     * ep_len=1
     * where ep_len determines how many games make one training episode

-The bayesian sparse sampling algorithm (Kearns et al., 2001) is implementing in bayesSparse.py.
+The bayesian sparse sampling algorithm (Kearns et al., 2001) is implemented in bayesSparse.py.
 The file gpPosterior.py fits the internal belief-based models (for belief-based positions of terminal states).
 The mdpSimulator.py allows the agent to switch between belief-based models of the MDP and the real MDP.
 The Beta/Dirichlet posteriors using for Thompson Sampling are defined in thompsonSampling.py.